-Countries come up for TPS re-designation at 6-18-month intervals, at which point the federal government again makes a determination about whether a given country can absorb its returning nationals safely.
+In order to receive TPS, applicants must prove that they have lived continuously in the United States since a date specified by the federal government.
+Countries' TPS designations come up for renewal at 6 to 18-month intervals, at which point the federal government again makes a determination about whether a given country can absorb its returning nationals safely.

 Is the Temporary Protected Status program ending?